Hopefully you've read

 and photos and the cross-links to each other onto a blank "canvas", and they "clicked"

 into place in a vertical list.
 You found you can re-order items.
 You can see each

-Then you find that, as well as adding text and photos, you can add empty lists.
-That
+Then you find that, as well as adding text and photos, you can add empty lists to your

 You find that you can go "into" it and make it full screen in the same way you can visit

-each other's pages.
+each other's rooms.
 Again, the back button gets you back.
 Of course, you can also

 full-screen text and images, making text easier to edit.